CaptainNaoki/CaptainNaoki/README.md

-- 👋 Hi, I’m @CaptainNaoki
+- 👋 Hi, I’m Ibrahim Cherif AKA Captain Naoki 😎🔥
 - 👀 I am interested in web programming and data analysis 📈📊
-- 🌱 I’m currently learning web programming (React, NodeJs, nextJS, Laravel and UI/UX design)
+- 🌱 I’m currently learning web programming (React, NodeJs, nextJS, Laravel and UI/UX design) And python 🐍.
-- 💞️ I’m looking to collaborate on any project that requires my skills
+- 💞️ I’m looking to collaborate on any project that requires my skills.
-- 📫 How to reach me : +237-699-704-281, facebook: ...
+- 📫 How to reach me : +237-699-704-281
 - 😄 Pronouns: HE 👦🏽...
 - ⚡ Fun fact: i love anime🎴,football⚽ and tourism i'm also a gourmet 🍛...